 Welcome "newbies" and "oldies!"
 As you all know, Torah was written by Moshe (Moses) and consists of the first five Books of the Bible which contain God's original Divine Instructions in Righteousness.
 Since this is a Netzarim (Nazarene/Messianic) website, we refer to God by His proper Name: Yud-Hey-Vav-Hey, transliterated into English as YHWH, and most likely pronounced "Yah-way" (see Exodus 3:13-15).
 His Son's Name is Y'shua (most likely pronounced "Ye-shoo-ah").
 Enjoy this week's Torah portion!

-We begin this week's study with a new sense of excitement as we begin to experience the Spring moedim (Festivals/Appointed Times) - Passover, Unleavened Bread, Firstfruits and the Counting of the Omer that takes us into Shavuot/Pentecost.
-In the course of the celebration of these awesome appointments with the Creator each year YHWH, invites us to experience the great miracles He performed in the past, and will continue to perform in the future.
-During these celebrations we reflect upon (and testify to the world) His people's deliverance from oppression, the liberation from forced labor, the salvation through Yeshua who was our Final SIN Sacrifice/Offering and the redemption from bondage of all kinds.
+We begin this week's study with a new sense of excitement as we get to start learning more about YHWH's amazing Feasts; and it just so happens, we are now headed into the Spring moedim (Festivals/Appointed Times) - Passover, Unleavened Bread, Firstfruits and the Counting of the Omer that takes us into Shavuot/Pentecost.
+In the course of the celebration of these awesome appointments with the Creator each year, He invites us to study and learn about the great miracles He performed in the past, and will continue to perform in the future.
+During these celebrations we reflect upon (and testify to the world) His people's deliverance from oppression, the liberation from forced labor, the salvation through Yeshua who martyred himself on our behalf, and the redemption from bondage of all kinds.

-This parashah was powerful on several levels!
+Anyway, this parashah is powerful on several levels!
 First of all, Leviticus 10 gives us just a tiny inkling about what all transpired during the consecration of Aharon and his sons:

 Leviticus 9: 6 Moshe said, "This is what ADONAI has ordered you to do, so that the glory of ADONAI will appear to you.